• Home

 Blue spray paint is used to coat the taped PVC pipe.

-Painting isn’t a required step, but it’ll give the project a little more pop, plus it’s fun for the kiddos.
+Painting isn’t a required step, but it will give the project a little more pop, and it’s fun for the kids.

 • Layout the taped pipes on either a drop cloth or a large piece of cardboard.

-• Spray each piece with the spray paint, being sure to evenly coat any exposed space.
+• Spray each piece with the spray paint, being sure to coat any exposed space evenly.
 (Apply light coats and go back over the pipes once they dry.
-If you apply too much at once, the paint will run, and it’ll look sloppy).
+If you apply too much at once, the paint will run, and it’ll look sloppy.)

 • Once the pipes dry, roll them over and paint the other side.
 Let dry